MattMckenzy/Homehook/README.md

 # Docker

-If you wish to install Homehook and Homehook App via docker, there are a couple of considerations:
+If you wish to install Homehook and Homehook App via docker, here are a couple of considerations:
-* Use host network mode: unfortunately, Google Cast devices need a whole range of ports that are hard to track down, which includes some used for UDP multicast.
-Using Host network should alleviate any connection problems.
-If Homehook still can't see your devices.
-Either click the refresh button a few times in Homehook App or give it some time (Homehook searches for new devices every 10 minutes and manages to find them at one point.)
+* Use "Host" network mode: unfortunately, Google Cast devices need a whole range of ports that are hard to track down.
+This includes some used for UDP multicast.
+Using "Host" network mode should alleviate any connection problems.
+If Homehook still can't see your devices, either click the refresh button a few times in Homehook App or give it some time.
+Homehook searches for new devices every 10 minutes and cound find them at one point.
 * If you wish to use Homehook App, make sure you fill in the Homehook Service URI configuration variable and assign the same randomly generated token to both Homehook and Homehook App.
 [This website is always useful for such things.](https://www.guidgenerator.com/)
-* If you want to host Homehook/Homehook App on a server behind a reverse proxy, make sure you configure it like I have below and open up your firewall for a loopback on the docker interface for the appropriate ports.
-Make sure to replace your upstream_app to an appropriate IP.
+* If you want to host Homehook/Homehook App on a server behind a reverse proxy, make sure you configure it like I have below:
+  * Open up your firewall for a loopback on the docker interface for the appropriate ports.
+  * Make sure to replace your upstream_app to an appropriate IP.
 In my case, it's my Docker network bridge gateway.

-Here's how I configure my installation (the GUIDs are randomized, please change them for your installation!):
+Here's how I configure my installation (the GUIDs are randomized, please change them for your installation!) :

 ## docker-compose.yaml
 ```yaml